timhugh/bujo.nvim/README.md

 ## Contributing

-Feel free to submit Issues or PRs!
+Feel free to submit issues or PRs!
 I tried to make bujo.nvim configurable and modular, but I built it with my personal use case in mind and with very little Lua and plugin development experience, so I'm happy to take suggestions and improvements.

 Some notes on process/design ideals:
 - There isn't a versioning/release strategy yet.
 I'm avoiding breaking changes, but no guarantees for the time being